-The smoke and heat alarms in the property must be powered by the electrical mains - they must not be battery powered.
+The smoke and heat alarms in the property must be powered by the electrical mains or be tamper proof long-life lithium battery alarms.

 There must be one working smoke alarm in:

 - The room which is most often lived in during the daytime, which would likely be the living or dining room - Every circulation space, such as hallways and landings - There must also be a heat alarm in the kitchen. - All alarms should be linked (radio-linked alarms are acceptable).